Trinity College (Randolph County, N.C.) collection, 1839-1992

 Restrictions:

 Collection is open for research.
 Some materials in this collection are undergoing treatment for preservation.
-Box 6 is closed to use through approximately the beginning of 2024.
+Box 6 and Box 7 are closed to use until approximately 2025.

 More about accessing and using these materials...